Kunter-Bunt/Marius-Wodtke-Blog/content/post/other/advancedqueries1/index.md

     .FirstOrDefault();
 ```

-This sample is a little different and this time its an actual saving.
+This sample is a little different and this time it's an actual saving.
 We are selecting a single value relationship here, the primary contact of an account.
 If we do the same with simple queries, we will need two queries.
 Doing it with a single query saves the latency once, but will put a little more load on the database to perform the join, which is usually far less than a latency.

 ```
 var account = ctx.AccountSet